rust-lang/book/nostarch/chapter12.md

 We’ve made liberal use of the `pub` keyword: on `Config`, on its fields and its `new` method, and on the `run` function.
-We now have a library crate that has a public API that we can test!
+We now have a library crate that has a public API we can test!

 Now we need to bring the code we moved to *src/lib.rs* into the scope of the binary crate in *src/main.rs*, as shown in Listing 12-14.